SolbiatiAlessandro/competitive-programming/README.md

 UVa problems solved in cpp, following [S. Halim, F. Halim 2013]

-One problems takes on average one hour of work to be solved at my current study rate.
+One problems takes on average one hour to three hours of work to be solved at my current study rate, most problems are solved in less than 50 lines of code.

 [NOTE: not all problems get AC]